oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/matrix_mul/README.md

 ## Running the Sample

 ### Application Parameters
-You can modify the size of the computation by adjusting the size parameter (must be in multiples of 8) in the dpcpp and omp .cpp files.
+You can modify the computation size by adjusting the size parameter (must be in multiples of 8) in the dpcpp and omp .cpp files.
 The configurable parameters include: size = m_size = 150*8; // Must be a multiple of 8.
    M = m_size / 8;